 - 2nd Light solid means you are connected to your network, if it is flashing it is not making a connect or is plugged into the wrong device.

-- 3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
+3rd light is your portal/internet light, if it is flashing it means it is not making an internet connection or it is not reaching the meethue.com portal.
 In recent cases this can also mean Philips is performing maintenance and the portal may be temporarily unavailable.

 - Push Link button, you will be asked to press this button in the hue app when making your first connection or linking the bridge to your hue account.